OGtrilliams/katacoda-scenarios-old/replicated-demo/step3.md

               message: This cluster has a node with enough memory and cpu cores
 ````

-This `analyzer` has been adjusted to verify that the Katacoda environment we are working in has deployed a single worker node with at least 4GB of RAM & 2 CPU cores available.
+The above `analyzer` will verify that the Katacoda environment we are working in has deployed a single worker node with at least 4GB of RAM & 2 CPU cores available.

+Now, let's save & close the file, then see the results of our check by running the command:

+`kubectl preflight ./preflight.yaml`{{execute}}

 Want more?